2,5-Dimethoxy-4-iodoamphetamine: Sweden

 Sveriges riksdag added DOI to schedule I ("substances, plant materials and fungi which normally do not have medical use") as narcotics in Sweden as of August 30, 2007, published by Medical Products Agency in their regulation LVFS 2007:10 listed as DOI, 4-jod-2,5-dimetoxi-amfetamin.

 United States

-As of 2023, DOI is not scheduled in the United States, but it is likely that DOI would be considered an analog (of DOB), in which case, sales or possession could be prosecuted under the Federal Analogue Act.
-In December 2023, the US Drug Enforcement Administration (DEA) issued a notice of proposed rulemaking that would classify both DOI and 2,5-dimethoxy-4-chloroamphetamine (DOC) as schedule I controlled substances.
+As of 2023, DOI is not scheduled in the United States.
+However, DOI may be considered an analog of other controlled DOx drugs like DOB, in which case, sales or possession could be prosecuted under the Federal Analogue Act.
+The drug's non-controlled status has made it usefully accessible for use in scientific research, which has contributed to its popularity for such uses.

+In December 2023, the United States Drug Enforcement Administration (DEA) issued a notice of proposed rulemaking that would classify both DOI and DOC as schedule I controlled substances.
 However, in May 2024, it was reported that the DEA's June 10, 2024 hearing on scheduling of DOI and DOC had been postponed.
 This followed opposition to the proposal by psychedelic researchers.
 DOI is frequently used in scientific research due in considerable part to its non-scheduled status, and DOI becoming a controlled substance would cause problems for scientists.
+In any case, an administrative judge recommended placement of DOI into Schedule I in June 2025, and it is likely that the drug will be scheduled.

 DOI is a Schedule I controlled substance in the state of Florida.